WebThingsIO/lg-tv-adapter/README.md

 ## Notes

 If you'd like to turn the TV on with the gateway, you'll need to turn on Mobile TV in the TV's settings, which enables Wake-on-LAN functionality.
-After doing so, you can use the Wake-on-LAN add-on for the gateway.